2

 Upright bikes are a nice combination of the two – they’re more comfortable to use than indoor cycles, but they still keep you in the traditional biking posture (upright).

-Upright stationary bikes can provide a great workout too.
 The good ones offer plenty of workout options and plenty of resistance to get the job done.

-Fan (or air) bikes are another category of stationary bike I don’t want to neglect.
 I love fan bikes because they can really provide an intense cardiovascular workout while working your arms and legs at the same time.

-The Crossfit folks use them a lot…enough said.
+The CrossFit folks use them a lot…enough said.

 One thing all stationary exercise bikes have in common is that they can be a wonderful addition to any home gym.
-Generally speaking, they offer a low-impact form of cardiovascular exercise that can be done indoors.

 People that have a hard time using a treadmill or elliptical can still usually find a stationary bike that is comfortable to use.